Find your why you, then find your why

-You’ve probably heard this phrase a lot lately.
-It’s been a best-selling book and discussed at the highest levels of management strategy.
+We’ve all heard that phrase a lot over the last decade.
+It’s been the title of a best-selling book, and it’s been discussed at the highest levels of management strategy.

-Clearly articulated, your why gets everyone on your team caring about the same things in their hearts, souls and minds.
+Your why motivates you to be an elite employer and entrepreneur.
+It centres your mission.
+It informs your vision.
+It’s reflected in your values.
+Clearly articulated, your “why gets everyone on your team caring about the same things in their hearts and souls.

 It sounds great.
 And it is.

-Your customer will never care that you find your why.
+Your prospect will never care about your why.

-They care about themselves, solving the problem they have and why choosing you will make their lives better starting tomorrow.
+They care about their problem and why choosing you to solve it will make their lives better starting tomorrow.

-This is different than a value proposition: a single statement that gets people interested.
+You’ve no doubt heard of a value proposition: a single statement that gets people interested in what you’re offering.
 The value proposition usually sits at the top of a website.
 The good ones describe the perfect future state of being:

 • Slack makes it downright pleasant to work together.